Sodium Polystyrene Sulfonate Oral Powder

 - Discontinue use in patients who develop constipation.

 Alternative Therapy in Severe Hyperkalemia

-Serious potassium deficiency can occur from sodium polystyrene sulfonate therapy.
+Serious potassium deficiency can occur from therapy with sodium polystyrene sulfonate.
 The effect must be carefully controlled by frequent serum potassium determinations within each 24 hour period.
 Since intracellular potassium deficiency is not always reflected by serum potassium levels, the level at which treatment with sodium polystyrene sulfonate should be discontinued must be determined individually for each patient.
-Important aids in making this determination are the patient’s clinical condition and electrocardiogram.
+Important aids in making this determination are the patient's clinical condition and electrocardiogram.
 Early clinical signs of severe hypokalemia include a pattern of irritable confusion and delayed thought processes.

 Electrocardiographically, severe hypokalemia is often associated with a lengthened Q-T interval, widening, flattening, or inversion of the T wave, and prominent U waves.
 Also, cardiac arrhythmias may occur, such as premature atrial, nodal, and ventricular contractions, and supraventricular and ventricular tachycardias.
 The toxic effects of digitalis are likely to be exaggerated.
 Marked hypokalemia can also be manifested by severe muscle weakness, at times extending into frank paralysis.

 Like all cation-exchange resins, sodium polystyrene sulfonate is not totally selective (for potassium) in its actions, and small amounts of other cations such as magnesium and calcium can also be lost during treatment.
 Accordingly, patients receiving sodium polystyrene sulfonate should be monitored for all applicable electrolyte disturbances.